 Moving forward, I'll be posting my articles on my Patreon first, and after a delay, I'll post them my blog.
 I'll also hoping to post high-res of art, and maybe some of my development concepts that I don't post on this website exclusively on Patreon as a little bonus.
 Failures can be interesting too.
 I'm doing this for early feedback from my supporters - if I get any!
 It's still early days, and I have a long way to go to build up a following, any goodwill I may have had died ten years ago, so I don't expect anyone to follow for a while.
 At the moment I'm doing it all for me.
 There have been so many stops and starts over this last decade.
 It's been tough, but I'm getting there.
 My next post will be about my issues with creating art, as none of my future plans makes sense if I cannot paint again.
 It always comes back to art.
 The Titan image is from my first portfolio, some 20+ years ago, so don't get too excited 😛

 This blog is where I post initial concepts to gain feedback.
 Have a look around and let me know your thoughts?
 Once a concept has legs, I create a page and add it to one of the sections of this site, be it Sciror, Spheres of War, or Warhammer.
 Pages often reference a blog post at the end to continue gathering feedback.
 Think of a page as the 'final form', that takes into account the original blog post and all the comment feedback.
 To see what I am up to, see: Business - Plan 2

-Before you post, please read ‘legal‘.
+Before you post, please read 'legal'.
 This is a moderated blog, and all comments have to be approved by me.
-I purge spam and images, tend to remove links once I followed and read them.
+I purge spam and images, and I tend to remove links once I followed and read them.

 I'm reorganising my websites, with the aim on turning my hobby into a business, and produce Sciror (game background) and Spheres of War (ruleset).
 This is a follow up from Plan 1 from a while back.
 I'm streamlining so I am not spread so thin.